 You may have already figured this out, but in order to avoid getting anxiety, switching to a strain that has higher CBD levels can make a lot of difference.
 Usually, Indicas naturally contain more CBD and less THC than Sativas, but don’t abide by this “rule.”
 It’s best to focus on the THC and CBD ratio as your primary source of information.
 After all, cannabis contains many other compounds that work together.

 Additionally, there are some amazing hybrid strains like ACDC or Cannatonic which contain high levels of CBD.
-We recommend you consult the budtender in your local dispensary for this.
+For more info, check out our list of the best weed strains for anxiety.

 Look for Specific Terpenes

 Terpenes are aromatic compounds responsible for the many different flavors and aromas of plants, including the cannabis plant.
 But they’re much more than that as they also produce certain effects and work in synergy with the cannabinoids.
 There are numerous terpenes, but some of them actually have anti-anxiety effects and can balance out the intensity of THC.

 For example, limonene is the same terpene found in citrus fruit peels and it stimulates the release of dopamine and serotonin (resulting in a euphoric feeling).
 Limonene gives cannabis a piney and citrusy aroma and is found in high concentrations in weed strains that smell lemony.